KaleabTessera/personal-site-v2/src/data/about.md

 ### About

 I am a Research Engineer based in Johannesburg, South Africa.
 I am interested in using Machine learning, specifically Deep Learning and Reinforcement Learning to solve challenging problems.
+These problems can be theoretical or practical in nature.
+I use my toolbox of programming, machine learning, statistics, and probability to solve these problems.
 I am also passionate about technology and how it can help the African continent.
-My professional interests are using my toolbox of programming, machine learning, statistics and probability to solve challenging problems.
-These problems can be theoretical or practical in nature.
 <br/> <br/>

 ### Background